|Primary Movement in Sign Languages|

 Resolving on the direction of movement as the prosodic factor to track, they began their research by comparing five sign languages: American Sign Language (ASL), British Sign Language (BSL), Italian Sign Language (LIS), French Sign Language (LSF), and Australian Sign Language (Auslan).
 They soon discovered that the languages in their study clustered with respect to several characteristics along genetic lines, with BSL and Auslan contrasting with LSF, LIS, and ASL.
 They learned that sign languages with the same geographic origin evolved differently when relocated, and they isolated differences in each individual sign language.
 They compared four of these established sign languages with the newly emerging Nicaraguan Sign Language (NSL), with the exception of ASL due to their past close contact, thereby validating their work as the first study to identify sign language relationships without depending on grammar.

-Mark Mai, a student at the Yale University School of Medicine, New Haven, CT, received his BA in linguistics at Swarthmore College.
+Mark Mai, a student at the Yale University School of Medicine, received his BA in linguistics at Swarthmore College.

 TEL 1-800-621-2736; (773) 568-1550 8 am - 5 pm CST